top of page

 About Namibia

 Namibia is a vast country in the southwest corner of the African continent.
 It was occupied by Germany in the 1880s, and then South Africa, before finally achieving independence in 1990.
-There is a lot of German-ness leftover in Namibia, including buildings, and bakeries, and most of the tourists we met were German, too.
+There is a lot of German-ness leftover in Namibia, including buildings and bakeries, and most of the tourists we met were German, too.

 English is the official language of Namibia, despite only 3% of Namibians using it as a first language.
 The currency is the Namibian Dollar, which is tied to the South African Rand.
 At the time of writing £1 is 25 NAD.

-Their biggest exports are currently diamonds and uranium - but with new offshore oil discoveries, things are changing.
+Namibia's biggest exports are currently diamonds and uranium - but with new offshore oil discoveries, things are changing.
 There seems to be a lot of money in Windhoek, but the wealth disparity between white and black people is obvious.

 Namibia is the second least-densely populated country in the world (after Mongolia) and you will see this immediately upon leaving Windhoek, you will pass very few cars and the ones you do are almost always tourists.
 I will really miss just pulling over a having a wee on the highway.
 With the lack of passing traffic, this is something I did many times during our 2-week road trip around Namibia.